Returning Member? Login to retrieve information from your previous registration.

 • Do not use profanity.
 Do not make ugly comments to others.
 Do not lie.

-• Do not behave in a manner that makes coaches or other swimmers uncomfortable (public displays of affection, sexual harassment, bullying).
+• Do not behave in a manner that makes coaches or other swimmers uncomfortable (public displays of affection, sexual harassment, bullying, etc.).

 Swim Practice Etiquette: